fgiorgetti/cluster-scoped-router/README.md

 **What it does**

 1. Prompts for a namespace; aborts if it already exists, otherwise creates it.
-2. Generates a self-signed CA, server certificate, and client certificate with `openssl` using `*.skupper-router-mesh` as the TLS hostname.
+2. Generates a self-signed CA and server certificate with `openssl` using `*.skupper-router-mesh` as the TLS hostname.
 3. Applies the server TLS secret to the chosen namespace.
-4. Substitutes site name and UUID into `skupper-multi-tenant.yaml` and applies it.
+4. Substitutes site name and UUID into `skupper-multi-tenant.yaml` and applies it, then waits for the `skupper-router-multi-tenant` DaemonSet rollout to complete.
 5. Applies a default-deny `NetworkPolicy` (`skupper-router-default-deny`) to the namespace.
 It allows ingress only from within the namespace itself and from any IP on the inter-edge port (45671).
+6. Builds a full inter-edge mesh between all router pods: for each pod it deletes any existing `role=inter-edge` connectors and recreates them toward every other pod via `*.skupper-router-mesh` hostnames.
-6. Writes the chosen namespace name to `cluster/<context>/namespace`.
+7. Writes the chosen namespace name to `cluster/<context>/namespace`.

 **Generated files**

 ```
 cluster/<context>/
 ├── server-secret.yaml   # server TLS secret (applied to the cluster)
-├── client-secret.yaml   # client TLS secret (shared with other clusters via link.sh)
-├── server.json          # inter-edge host and port
 └── namespace            # the namespace chosen during installation
 ```